shaneagibson/hmrc4j/README.md

     final String message = hmrc.getAPI(HelloWorldAPI.class).sayHelloUser();

     Assert.assertEquals("Hello User", message);

-### Sample Applications
+## Sample Applications

 For an example of how to use HMRC4J, take a look at the `hmrc4j-samples` module.
+These sample applications are for illustrative purposes only (clearly not production-standard code!).
+They use [Spring Boot](http://projects.spring.io/spring-boot/) as the application framework.

 To run a sample application, clone the repository, change directory to the desired sample, then run:

     > mvn spring-boot:run